Chicago Literary Hall of Fame Logo

 Chicago, IL 60605

-The fourth annual RAYWA recogntion ceremony will bring together this year's prize winners.
+The fourth annual RAYWA recognition ceremony will bring together this year’s prize winners.
 Each of the eight prize-placing authors (four in prose and four in poetry) will read their winning entries before receiving their plaques, certificates, and checks.
-Final judges Timothy David Rey and Megan Stielstra will be on hand to present the honors.… read more
+Final judges Timothy David Rey and Megan Stielstra will be on hand to present the… read more

-Sunday Salon: Chicago Literary Hall of Fame Edition
+Sunday Reading Series: Chicago Literary Hall of Fame Edition

 Sunday, May 17, 2026